-We've transformed Indian beef keema into a sensational one-pot for this mouthwatering Gousto twist.
-It's not just full of amazing flavour, there's also hardly any washing up – double win!
+We've transformed Indian beef keema into a one-pot for this sensational Gousto twist.
+It's full of amazing flavour, and there's hardly any washing up – double win!

 Percentages are based on an adult's daily intake